yngveha/Digital-System-Design/RTL-coding/type-resolution.md

 end architecture structural;
 ```
 <sup>Top module connecting the components using a bus.
-The bus is the only resolved signal in use</sup>
+The databus is the only resolved signal in use</sup>

+The module above showcases where the resolution function is required.
+This is in stark contrast to most of the code found online, where mostly every signal is declared using resolved types.

+## Comment to the creators of VHDL
+While resolution, and all the possible values in std_logic is necessary, it is inconvenient that the the **u** or **u_** must be added to use unresolved types.
+It would be much more user friendly, and prevent a pile of unnecessary work, if the resolution function was the "exception" writing ```std_rlogic```, and not the other way around.
+If these were ever revised, shortening to something like ```slogic``` (unresolved) and ```rslogic``` (resolved) would make absolute sense.